ABOUT TANG SOO DO

 WHAT IS TANG SOO DO?

-The World Tang Soo Do Association still respects the original term, Tang Soo Do, and intends to preserve its heritage and value as a traditional way or path.
-Unfortunately, many Tae Kwon Do instructors did not maintain the traditional values of the true martial arts.
-Instead, they converted to a sport as they have progressed to the internationally recognized sports arenas such as the Olympic games.
+The Traditional Global Tang Soo Do Association still respects the original term, Tang Soo Do, and intends to preserve its heritage and value as a traditional way or path.
+In contrast, many Tae Kwon Do instructors decided to convert to a sport and they have progressed to the internationally recognized sports arenas such as the Olympic games.

 This was considered to be a great political achievement, to bring strength and prominence to the Korean government in International politics.
 True Martial Arts lovers had no place within these Tae Kwon Do dojangs to continue to pursue traditional martial arts because they abandoned many valuable aspects of true Martial Arts to become a simple competitive sport.
-We, as World Tang Soo Do practitioners are striving to maintain traditional values of respect, discipline, self control, self improvement, etiquette and ultimately live a healthy and harmonious life, physically and mentally.
+We, first under J.C.
+Shin as World Tang Soo Do practitioners and now in the Traditional Global Tang Soo Do Association strive to maintain traditional values of respect, discipline, self-control, self-improvement, etiquette and ultimately live a healthy and harmonious life, physically and mentally.

 Tang Soo Do = Way of the China Hand

 Tang Soo Do, (pronounced “tong sue doe”) is a traditional Korean Martial Art and is primarily a system of empty-handed self-defense dating back about 2,000 years.
 This style or system was originally used as a way for the common people to protect themselves from the sword of the Samurai.